 For Vertical Federated Learning, there may be one NWDAF or one AF acting as a VFL server and one or multiple NWDAF(s) and/or one or multiple AF(s) acting as VFL Client(s).
+When the AF acting as a VFL server, the VFL client(s) can only be the NWDAF(s).
 Vertical Federated Learning is available among NWDAFs within a single PLMN or between an AF and NWDAF(s) in a single PLMN.

 The main functionalities of VFL server and VFL client include: